bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 You are correct!
 Oddly enough though not all people live in Sweden.

 There are functions we can use to do some magic in Bicep.
-One of those beeing the `resourceGroup()` function.
+One of those being the `resourceGroup()` function.
 This function simply returns the resource group we are currently targeting with this folder.
 Adding the `.location` to it returns the value of the location property of the resource group.

-The result beeing if the resource group where I am deploying my VMSS is located 'Sweden central', my VMSS will be in 'Sweden central'.
+The result being if the resource group where I am deploying my VMSS is located 'Sweden central', my VMSS will be in 'Sweden central'.
 If the resource group is located in 'West europe', my VMSS will be in 'West europe'.

 This is also just a default value, so it is overrideable.
 We'll look at that in the deploy chapter.